Know Your Rights Under Title IX And Sex/Race Discrimination Laws

 Your Title IX Rights

 The federal statutes and the fast-changing regulations that make up Title IX can be extremely confusing.
 This can make knowing your rights and how to protect them overwhelming.
 Our experienced Title IX attorneys can provide assistance in evaluating your claim, navigating the program or institution’s Title IX policies, filing a complaint with the institution, filing a complaint with the Office for Civil Rights and filing a civil lawsuit.
 If you have concerns about a Title IX investigation, please contact us by calling 866-965-2488.
-We regularly represent clients in Michigan and Ohio.
+We regularly represent clients throughout the nation.